cloudstax/firecamp/catalog/elasticsearch/README.md

 By default, FireCamp ElasticSearch will allocate 3 dedicated master nodes, if the service has more than 1 data node.
 Assume the single node is used for the test purpose.
 Some cluster may only have light load and small amount of data.
 You could select to disable the dedicated master nodes when creating the service, set disable-dedicated-master=true.
 But if the cluster has more than 10 data nodes, FireCamp will ignore the disable-dedicated-master flag and enforce to allocate 3 dedicated master nodes.

 The master nodes of FireCamp ElasticSearch share the same configs with the data nodes.
 Every data node will serve data and ingest.
 The first 3 members will be the dedicated master nodes.
+The dedicated master nodes will have separate names from the data nodes.
+So the application could easily access the data nodes only.
 For example, you create an 6 replicas ElasticSearch service named myes on cluster t1.
 The service will have total 9 members.
-The first 3 members, myes-0.t1-firecamp.com, myes-1.t1-firecamp.com and myes-2.t1-firecamp.com, are the dedicated masters.
-The other 6 members, myes-3~8.t1-firecamp.com are data and ingest nodes.
+The first 3 members, myes-master-0.t1-firecamp.com, myes-master-1.t1-firecamp.com and myes-master-2.t1-firecamp.com, are the dedicated masters.
+The other 6 members, myes-0~5.t1-firecamp.com are data and ingest nodes.

 The dedicated master nodes will be distributed to all availability zones, to tolerate the availability zone failure.